Michelle Beisner-Buck To Feature On ESPN’s Super Bowl Special With Deebo Samuel Story

-In the lead up to Sunday’s super bowl, Joe Buck’s wife, Michelle Beisner-Buck, is set to feature on ESPN‘s special four-hour edition of Postseason NFL Countdown, according to the ESPN press room.
+Shortly before Super Bowl LIV, which pits the San Francisco 49ers against the Kansas City Chiefs on Sunday, sportscaster Joe Buck’s wife, Michelle Beisner-Buck, will be appearing on ESPN‘s special four-hour edition of Postseason NFL Countdown, according to the network’s press room.

-Michelle’s segment is set to air at 12.30 p.m. and will look into 49ers wide receiver, Deebo Samuel.
+Beisner-Buck’s segment is set to air at 12.30 p.m. and will look into 49ers wide receiver Deebo Samuel.
 ESPN released the following synopsis on the special.

 “49ers wide receiver Deebo Samuel is named after a character portrayed in Ice Cube’s hit movie Friday, Michelle Beisner Buck reports.
-Ice Cube, the American rapper, actor and director, is featured in the story.
-(Producer: Dale Mauldin)”
+Ice Cube, the American rapper, actor and director, is featured in the story.”

 Michelle joined ESPN as an NFL features reporter in 2014.
 She has since appeared in Sunday NFL Countdown and Monday Night Countdown.
-Previously, she was known as a cheerleader for the Denver Broncos from 1997-2003.
+Previously, she was known as a cheerleader for the Denver Broncos from 1997 to 2003.
 She is currently married to Fox Sports lead play-by-play announcer Joe Buck.

-In addition to the press release, Michelle has previously posted about the feature piece to her official Instagram account.
+In addition to the press release, Beisner-Buck had posted about the feature piece to her official Instagram account.
 The image showed herself and others involved in the production as she thanked Ice Cube for his involvement.
-At the time, Beisner-Buck did not reveal further details other than to say that it was to be a part of a super bowl special.
+At the time, she did not reveal further details other than to say that it was to be a part of a Super Bowl special.
 Her followers were quick to comment, though.

 “So cool, can’t wait to see it!” commented another fan.